Osprey Levity 60

 Women’s-Specific Osprey Lumina

-Osprey took years to release the women’s version of the Exos (the 2018 Eja), so we’re happy to see they’ve launched this newer design in both men’s and women’s-specific models.
-The Osprey Lumina is offered in the same 45- and 60-liter capacities as the Levity, but differs with teal accents on the webbing and cord, smaller torso and waist belt sizes, and tweaks to the shape of the shoulder straps and hipbelt.
+Osprey took years to release the women’s version of the Exos (the Eja in 2018 ), so we were happy to see that they launched this newer design in both men’s and women’s-specific models.
+The Osprey Lumina is offered in the same 45- and 60-liter capacities as the Levity but differs with teal accents on the webbing and cord, smaller torso and waist belt sizes, and tweaks to the shape of the shoulder straps and hipbelt.
 We haven’t had a chance to test the Lumina just yet, but would expect it to be just as strong of a performer on fast-and-light trips.

 - The Levity is a sub-2-pound pack with minimal compromises.
 Build quality is excellent, you get a strong metal frame, and it’s surprisingly durable.